iamarcel/second-brain/src/site/notes/4 Archive/Notes/The Way of the Superior Man.md

 Learn to understand the feminine energy you need to receive in order to stay inspired to keep giving your deepest gift.

-She wants to feel you are not dependent on her in order to be able to give your deepest gift fully.
+She wants to feel you are not dependent on her in order to be able to give your de epest gift fully.
 She can only trust you if she knows your heart isn't bending to her will.

 **She wants to feel divinity itself motivating your life and motivating your desire to be with her.** She wants to feel loved and taken by God when she is loved and taken by you.
 Therefore divinity is what's most important to you and to her.